0xcert/framework/docs/connectors/ethereum-api.md

 | Argument | Description
 |-|-
 | options.accountId | A `string` representing the Ethereum account that will perform actions.
-| options.assetLedgerSource | A `string` representing the URL to the compiled ERC-721 related smart contract definition file.
+| options.assetLedgerSource | A `string` representing the URL to the compiled ERC-721-related smart contract definition file.
 This file is used when deploying new asset ledgers to the network.
 | options.clientId | A string representing the Bitski client ID.
 You get the client ID by creating a [developer account](https://developer.bitski.com/) on Bitski.
 | options.credentialsId | A string representing the Bitski credentials ID.
 You get the credentials ID by creating a [developer account](https://developer.bitski.com/) on Bitski.
 | options.credentialsSecret | A `string` representing the Bitski secret.
 You get the credentials secret by creating a [developer account](https://developer.bitski.com/) on Bitski.
-| options.gasPriceMultiplier | A `number` represents a multiplier of the current gas price when performing a mutation.
+| options.gasPriceMultiplier | A `number` representing a multiplier of the current gas price when performing a mutation.
 It defaults to `1.1`.
 | options.gatewayConfig.assetLedgerDeployOrderId | A `string` representing an Ethereum address of the [asset ledger deploy gateway](/#public-addresses).
 | options.gatewayConfig.actionsOrderId | A `string` representing an Ethereum address of the [actions gateway](/#public-addresses).
 | options.gatewayConfig.valueLedgerDeployOrderId | A `string` representing an Ethereum address of the [value ledger deploy gateway](/#public-addresses).